 sales archives at our sister site, you should.
 If you found something similar on

-my page in all likelihood the information there is all I have about
+my page, in all likelihood the information in that ad is all I have about

 In almost all instances I have to do research to determine details